-US economy accelerated at a solid 6.5% rate last quarter
+US economy surpasses pre-pandemic size with 6.5% Q2 growth

 WASHINGTON (AP) — Fueled by vaccinations and government aid, the U.S. economy grew at a solid 6.5% annual rate last quarter in another sign that the nation has achieved a sustained recovery from the pandemic recession.
 The total size of the economy has now surpassed its pre-pandemic level.

 Thursday’s report from the Commerce Department estimated that the nation’s gross domestic product — its total output of goods and services — accelerated in the April-June quarter from an already robust 6.3% annual growth rate in the first quarter of the year.

-The quarterly figure was less than analysts had expected, but the economy was likely held back mainly by supply shortages in goods, components and labor.
+The quarterly figure was less than analysts had expected.
+But that was mainly because supply chain bottlenecks exerted a stronger-than-predicted drag on companies’ efforts to restock their shelves.
+The slowdown in inventory rebuilding, in fact, subtracted 1.1 percentage points from last quarter’s annual growth.

+By contrast, consumer spending — the main fuel of the U.S. economy — was robust last quarter: It advanced at an 11.8% annual rate.
+Spending on goods grew at an 11.6% rate, though down from a 27.4% surge in the first quarter.
+And spending on services, from restaurant meals to airline tickets, expanded at a 12% rate, up from a 3.9% gain in the January-March period as vaccinations encouraged more Americans to shop, travel and eat out.

 Yet overhanging the rosy economic forecasts is the possibility of a resurgent coronavirus in the form of the highly contagious delta variant.
 The U.S. is now averaging more than 60,000 confirmed new cases a day, up from only about 12,000 a month ago.
 Should a surge in viral infections cause many consumers to hunker down again and pull back on spending, it would weaken the recovery.